felixha00/PIC16F690-12h-digital-clock/README.md

 COMPLETED ON 24/05/2018
 ```

 A very simple 24h Digital Clock programmed in Assembly on a PIC16F690.
-Unfortunately I don't have the circuit diagram anymore.
+Unfortunately I don't have the circuit diagram anymore so this is just a reference repository.
 * Features a reset switch that sets the clock back to 00 00
 * Programmed in MPLAB IDE, flashed with ATMEL FLIP DFU
 * An AM/PM indicator was planned to be implemented but was not.
 An alternate idea was to change it to 24h instead.